 They only avoided relegation from the Barclays Premier League by two points and had to significantly reduce their wage bill after debts of more than £50million for the year ending May 2011.

 Villa owner Randy Lerner is hoping it will be a case of third time lucky in terms of replacing McLeish.

 He held talks with former Manchester United star Ole Gunnar Solskjaer but he opted to stay at Molde in Norway for family reasons - although he was not formally offered the Villa post.

-Villa also spoke with advisers of Wigan boss Roberto Martinez, who had initially rejected the chance to replace Gerard Houllier 12 months ago.
+Villa also spoke with advisors of Wigan boss Roberto Martinez, who had initially rejected the chance to replace Gerard Houllier 12 months ago.

-But Latics boss Dave Whelan has claimed that Martinez, who held talks with Liverpool, is staying put.
+But Latics boss Dave Whelan has claimed Martinez, who held talks with Liverpool, is staying put.